nickumia/web-search-dictionary/README.md

 # Part of speech [2]: noun
 # Definition [2]: how to pronounce s p e c i a l
 ```

+## Contributing + Reporting

+As shown in the example above, there may be unintended results from the lookup (i.e. "how to pronounce s p e c i a l").
+While I can't promise an entirely clean output.
+I am striving to make this as useful and dependable as possible.
+Feel free
+to make new issues and/or submit PRs for bugs or new features.
+Looking forward to making this legit!